bsalvania/Lab-Report-1/report2/cse-15l-lab-report-2.md

     * The problem is that the method thinks an image is a link and thus adds it to the array list of links.
 This is a problem because the array list should only contain links that the file has.
 * Symptom: ![Image](symptomTwo.jpg)

-* The failure-inducing input causes the bug to show its symptoms as the bug doesn't show any symptoms unless the input has an image.
-The bug is that the method would grab images and insert them into the array list.
-As a result, the output would include links and images, instead of just links.
+* The failure-inducing input is an image that the file contains.
+The bug is that the method reads the image as a link, because the method is based on brackets and parentheses, which an image has.
+The symptom is that the image link is added to the array of links that is outputted at the end of the function.

 ---
 ## Change 3: Index Out Of Bounds fix (No link and brackets in .md file)